mkorszun/documentation/Guides/Java/MySQL JDBC.md

 $ git commit -am "Initial commit"
 ~~~

-##Pushing, creating MySQL addon and deploying your app
+##Deploy the app
 Choose a unique name (from now on called APP_NAME) for your application and create it on the cloudControl platform:
 ~~~bash
 $ cctrlapp APP_NAME create java
 ~~~

-Push your code to the application's repository:
+Push the code to the application's repository:
 ~~~bash
 $ cctrlapp APP_NAME/default push